Jeroen Pauw

 Jeroen Pauw (born 15 August 1960) is a Dutch journalist and television presenter.

-He is known for being the lead presenter of the evening editions of RTL Nieuws from 1989–2000, as well as presenting Pauw & Witteman with Paul Witteman and his own talk show Pauw.
+He is known for being the lead presenter of the evening editions of RTL Nieuws from 1989 to 2000, as well as presenting the talk show Pauw & Witteman with Paul Witteman and his own talk show Pauw.

+Career

+Pauw and Loretta Schrijver became news anchors of the show RTL Nieuws in 1989.
+He also presented the talk show Pauw & Witteman with Paul Witteman for eight years.
+The last episode of the show aired in May 2014.

-In 2008, he presented the first season of the television show 5 jaar later.
+In 2008, Pauw presented the first season of the television show 5 jaar later.
 He presented the show each year until 2017.
-In 2017, he won the TV-Beeld award for the show.

-In 2019, he played a role in the film XIII: De 24-uurs film van Kalvijn.
+He won the Sonja Barend Award 2014 for his interview with Fleur Agema in the show.
+In 2017, Pauw won the TV-Beeld award for the show.
+In 2018, the show moved from broadcasting organization NTR to the commercial channel RTL 4 and Beau van Erven Dorens became presenter of the show.
+Pauw was one of the guests in this season of the show.